-Ford F-150 owners have reported 15 problems related to ignition coils failure (under the electrical system category).
+Ford F-150 owners have reported 17 problems related to ignition coils failure (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 When trying to back out of my driveway, the truck made a loud popping sound from the engine.
 When I raised the hood, I could smell unburnt fuel.
 I then did some research online and found out that this could be a blown spark plug from the cylinder head.
 I have read many forums and talked to several mechanics about the symptoms I have experienced.
 All have said this is a very common problem with this engine and other Ford engines.
 I called Ford motor CO.
 And they were not aware of any problems with this engine.
 My local dealer was aware of the problem and therefore stock plenty of ignition coils on hand.
 This repair is estimated to cost me $400.
 Ford should be responsible for this cost, no questions asked.